New data shows COVID-19 vaccine inequities by race and ethnicity in Minnesota

 Hispanic Minnesotans account for 4.8% of the state's population age 15 or older, but have received 1.7% of the vaccines.

-There are similar gaps for Asians, which got 3% of the vaccines but represent 5% of the population and for Blacks, which account for 6% of the population but 3.5% of those vaccinated.
+There are similar gaps for Asians, who got 3% of the vaccines but represent 5% of the population and for Blacks, who account for 6% of the population but 3.5% of those vaccinated.

 While 81.6% of the state's residents are white, they have received 90.7% of the vaccines.

+Disparities among the Indigenous population were not as wide, helped by the fact that the federal government has shipped doses to the Indian Health Service, which has had a good track record of vaccinating those on reservations.
+However, there are reports that vaccination problems remain in the urban areas.

-The data were compiled by 10 Minnesota health care systems that compiled the information using their records on vaccinations and racial and ethnic data contained in their electronic health records.
+The data were compiled by a collaboration of 10 Minnesota health care systems that used electronic medical records to match the state's database of COVID-19 vaccinations to racial and ethnicity data on file.
+Other health systems are expected to join the collaboration.

+The results capture about 89% of the nearly 1.5 million first and second doses administered in the state, said Hennepin Healthcare's Dr. Tyler Winkelman, who is leading the effort.

+The system is also able to capture vaccinations given at pharmacies, community clinics and state-sponsored vaccination sites if the patient has visited one of the large participating health systems.

+"Measuring the disparities is a first step in ensuring equitable distribution of these lifesaving vaccines," he said.

+"What you don't want to have in a collaboration is for 10 systems to all be duplicating effort and all going to the same block to do vaccines because they are not talking to each other," said Winkelman, who added that the data have some capabilities to target neighborhoods where vaccination rates are low.

-On Thursday, state officials told COVID-19 vaccinators they are now required to include race and ethnicity information when submitting reports about who has been vaccinated.
+More vaccine equity data will becoming online because the state Health Department told vaccinators on Thursday that they are now required to include race and ethnicity information when submitting reports about who has been vaccinated.

-"These data will also help us identify and address health equity-related gaps in our vaccine distribution plans," the Minnesota Department of Health said in an advisory to providers sent Thursday.

-So far, 975,781 Minnesotans have received at least one dose of the vaccine, which is about 17.5% of the state's population.

-Soon after vaccinations began in Minnesota in December, state officials said that racial and ethnic vaccination information could not be collected due to a state law that required vaccinators to get consent from those getting the shots to share the information.
+Soon after vaccinations began in Minnesota in December, state officials said that racial and ethnic vaccination information could not be collected due to a state law that required vaccinators to get consent from those getting the shots.

 A few weeks ago, health officials reversed that position and said the data could be sent to the state's vaccination database, based on a new interpretation of the law by agency lawyers.